AIR FORCE BASE, Colo. – North American Aerospace Defense Command will conduct

 order to test responses, systems and equipment, NORAD continuously conducts

-exercises with a variety of scenarios, including airspace restriction
+exercises using a variety of scenarios, including airspace restriction

-violations, hijackings and responding to unknown aircraft.
-All NORAD exercises
+violations, hijackings and unresponsive aircraft.
+All NORAD exercises are

-has conducted exercise flights of this nature throughout Canada and the U.S.
+has conducted a number of exercise flights throughout Canada and the U.S. since

-since the start of Operation Noble Eagle, the command's response to the
+the start of Operation Noble Eagle, the command’s response to the terrorist

 NORAD is the bi-national Canadian and American